 The two Texans will be joined by top-ranked stars such of Tyrrell Hatton (17), Tom Kim (19), Hideki Matsuyama (22), Tom Hoge (30), Jason Day (35), Adam Scott (37) and Si Woo Kim (42).

 4. Jason Day (+1800)

 Up Next: PGA Championship

-The PGA Championship, the season’s second major, gets underway next week at Southern Hills in Oklahoma where fan favorite Phil Mickelson defends his historic 2021 title.
+The PGA Championship, the season’s second major, gets underway next week at Oak Hill CC in Rochester, NY where fan favorite Phil Mickelson returns after missing last season’s edition.

 Credits: PGA Tour Media, Getty Images